 That’s not a type-o.
 Yes, the capital city has the same as the state.

 The Singapore airport (Changi Airport) alone will wow as soon as you step off the plane.
-As one of the best cities for solo travellers, Singapore is spotlessly clean and very high tech, making the entire city is unlike anywhere else.
+Singapore is spotlessly clean and very high tech, making it unlike anywhere else.

-Singapore on a budget is not entirely a fable, though you will spend more money here than other cities in Southeast Asia.
-Singapore can still be done on a backpacker’s travel budget because some of the best things to do here are…FREE.
+Sticking to a budget here is not entirely a fable, though you will spend more here than other cities in Southeast Asia.
+Luckily though, there are a few things you can do for FREE here:

 Wander through the different neighbourhoods, like Little India, Bugis and Chinatown.